50mm lenses are commonly used in street photography, and this focal length may resonate with you.

 Cartier-Bresson was a photographic genius but he simply had a focal length preference that was a bit different than what I prefer.

-On the one hand I appreciate how 50mm lenses are sharp and have little distortion.
+On the one hand, I appreciate how 50mm lenses are sharp and have little distortion.
 On the other, I don’t like how they don’t allow you to capture the entire scene in tight spaces.

 If you’re thinking about using a 50mm lens and you haven’t bought one yet, the only thing I can really recommend is to try out a 50mm along with 35mm and 28mm lenses before committing to buying.

 The best way to find that out is really just using a few lenses of different focal lengths, putting them through their paces, and finding out with works best for you.
+I also talk about finding what works for you in street photography in my street photography tips article.